mepps-md/tor/docs/source/belowthresholdprocurements.rst

 CA changes the agreement to signed status (active), upon which CA has to change tender to complete status by a separate action.

-At this point, the process is completed, and no further actions in the documents are required.
+At this point, the process is completed, and no further actions are required.